tldr-pages/tldr/CLIENT-SPECIFICATION.md

    - `osx/`
    - ...etc.

-It is RECOMMENDED that client supports `macos` as an alias for `osx`.
+It is RECOMMENDED that clients support `macos` as an alias for `osx`.

 Additional platforms MAY be added in the future.
 Clients MAY NOT support new platforms (though such support is RECOMMENDED), but MUST NOT break if additional platforms are added.